 Covering sexual harrasment

 A panel about covering sexual assault and the #MeToo movement, moderated by SPJ National President Rebecca Baker, was held on the first day of the SPJ Region 1 2018 Conference.
-Baker discussed the topic with Ronnie Polaneczky, a columnist for The Philadelphia Media Network, and Melanie Anzidel, a reporter for The Record — a paper based out of northern New Jersey.
+Baker discussed the topic with Ronnie Polaneczky, a columnist for The Philadelphia prednisone online Media Network, and Melanie Anzidel, a reporter for The Record — a paper based out of northern New Jersey.

 Before detailing how to cover sexual assault, the three discussed sexism and sexual harassment they had witnessed in newsrooms and with sources — like the police officers who asked Baker, then a 26-year-old crime beat reporter, on dates.